Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

 \section{Numerical Analysis and Results}

-In this section we delineate the viable parameter space of the $\mathbb{Z}_4$ model and quantify the interplay between thermal freeze-out and non-thermal freeze-in production.
-To keep the scan focused on the relevant dark-sector dynamics, we fix a subset of input parameters to benchmark values.
-Standard-Model quantities are set to their PDG values (see Ref.~\cite{PDGDM}).
-Likewise, the quartic couplings that mainly control the vacuum structure and theoretical consistency ($\lambda_A$, $\lambda_B$, and $\lambda_{S4}$) are fixed to representative values that satisfy bounded-from-below conditions, perturbativity, and unitarity.
-In the regimes of interest, these self-couplings play a subleading role in the relic-density determination compared to the portal, conversion, and semi-annihilation interactions.\footnote{For reproducibility, the benchmark choice for $(\lambda_A,\lambda_B,\lambda_{S4})$ is stated in Table~\ref{tab:scan_params}.}
+In this section we present the numerical analysis of the viable parameter space of the \(\mathbb{Z}_4\) model, focusing on the interplay between thermal freeze-out and non-thermal freeze-in production.
+Standard-Model quantities are set to their PDG values~\cite{PDGDM}, while \(\lambda_A\), \(\lambda_B\), and \(\lambda_{S4}\) are fixed to representative benchmark values.
+These self-couplings have a subleading impact on the relic-density evolution in the regimes considered here, while theoretical consistency is imposed point by point through the boundedness-from-below, perturbativity, and perturbative-unitarity conditions described in Sec.~\ref{sec:model} and Appendix~\ref{app:unitarity}.

-The numerical scan focuses on the parameters governing the dark-sector dynamics.
-The adopted ranges are summarised in Table~\ref{tab:scan_params}.
-We scan the mass of the complex scalar $S_A$ in the range $40~\text{GeV} \leq M_{S_A} \leq 2~\text{TeV}$, covering the mass window relevant for current direct-detection searches.
-The range for the real scalar $S_B$ is set according to the mass hierarchy: it is capped at $2M_{S_A}$ in stable two-component scenarios (to ensure the kinematic stability of $S_B$), and extended up to $4~\text{TeV}$ when the decay channel $S_B \to S_A S_A$ is open.

-Following the WIMP-like/FIMP-like terminology introduced in Sec.~\ref{sec:cosmo}, we partition the Higgs-portal couplings according to the assumed thermal history of each component $S_i$ ($i=A,B$).
-Concretely, we scan the portal parameters $\lambda_{HA}$ and $\lambda_{HB}$ in different ranges depending on whether the corresponding component thermalises (WIMP-like) or remains out of equilibrium (FIMP-like): \begin{itemize} \item \textbf{WIMP-like regime:} for a component that thermalises with the SM bath, we scan $\lambda_{H i}\in[10^{-4},\,1]$, where $\lambda_{H i}$ stands for $\lambda_{HA}$ (for $S_A$) or $\lambda_{HB}$ (for $S_B$). \item \textbf{FIMP-like regime:} for a component produced via freeze-in, we restrict $\lambda_{H i}\in[10^{-12},\,10^{-8}]$, as in Refs.~\cite{Pukhov, YagunaZapata2024}, with the same identification $\lambda_{H i}=\lambda_{HA}$ or $\lambda_{HB}$. \end{itemize} When translating these parameters to Higgs-mediated observables (direct detection and invisible Higgs decays), we use the broken-phase couplings $g_{hS_iS_i}$ defined in Sec.~\ref{subsec:direct}.

-A crucial consistency requirement is to preserve the non-thermal nature of the FIMP component.
-If intra-dark couplings are too large, reactions involving the WIMP component can populate the feeble sector efficiently enough to drive it towards thermal equilibrium, leading to a qualitatively different regime (often dubbed ``dark freeze-out'').
-To avoid this, we restrict intra-dark interactions to small values while still allowing conversion and semi-annihilation to impact the final abundance partition.
-Concretely, we scan the conversion coupling in the range $\lambda_{AB}\in[10^{-12},\,10^{-8}]$ and take the trilinear parameter in $\mu_{S1}\in[10^{-8},\,10^{-1}]~\text{GeV}$.